oneapi-src/oneAPI-samples/Tools/VTuneProfiler/tachyon/README.md

 # `Tachyon` Sample

-The `Tachyon` sample shows how to improve the performance of serial programs by using parallel processing with OpenMP* or Intel® Threading Building Blocks (Intel® TBB).
+The `Tachyon` sample shows how to improve the performance of serial programs by using parallel processing with OpenMP* or Intel® oneAPI Threading Building Blocks (Intel® oneTBB).
 The `Tachyon` sample is an implementation of the tachyon program; it is a 2-D raytracer program that renders objects described in data files.

 | Area                              | Description
 |:---                               |:---
-| What you will learn               | How to implement parallelization using OpenMP or Intel® Threading Building Blocks (Intel® TBB)
+| What you will learn               | How to implement parallelization using OpenMP or Intel® oneAPI Threading Building Blocks (Intel® oneTBB)
 | Time to complete                  | 15 minutes

 ## Purpose